jlnb/UltiSnips/README.md

 across several computers with the help of this repository.

-Currently, there are only some snippets for LaTeX and HTML files.
+Currently, there are some snippets for LaTeX, Matlab, and HTML files.